softwareguru/airflowsummit-website/content/sessions/2023/airflow-at-styleseats-our-journey-challenges-results.md

 track: Use cases
 ---

-We will share the case study of Airflow at StyleSeats, where within a year our data grew from 2 million data points per day to 200 million.
+We will share the case study of Airflow at StyleSeat, where within a year our data grew from 2 million data points per day to 200 million.
 Our original solution for orchestrating this data was not enough, so we migrated to an Airflow based solution.

 Previous implementation
 Our tasks were orchestrated with hourly triggers on AWS Cloudwatch rules in their own log groups.
 Each task was a lambda individually defined as a task and executed python code from a docker image.
 As complexity increased, there were frequent downtimes and manual executions for failed tasks and their downstream dependencies.With every downtime, our business stakeholders started losing trust in Data and recovery times were longer with each downtime.